-Muskegon Community College’s Life Sciences Department and Math/Physical Science Department are offering a three-credit course – Biology/Geology 250: Tropical Coral Reef Ecology – this summer from June 1-8, 2019 and an optional second session of June 8-15, 2019 on the Caribbean island of Nevis.
+Muskegon Community College’s Life Sciences Department and Math/Physical Science Department are offering a study abroad course – Biology/Geology 250: Tropical Coral Reef Ecology – this summer from May 30 – June 6, 2020 on the Caribbean island of Nevis in the West Indies.
+(Note: an optional second session of June 7-13, 2020 is available for an additional cost).

 Limited to 10 students, the course offers students a chance to study the biology, geology, and ecology of the tropical coral reef ecosystems in the West Indies.
-Specifically, the course explores the local, regional, and global threats, including the world’s third global bleaching event, faced by the reefs.
+Specifically, the course explores the local, regional, and global threats to coral reefs.

-The MCC team will explore a coral reef ecosystem using monitoring methodologies developed by the Reef Check program.
-In addition, students will be introduced to the history and culture of the island.
-They will participate in a variety of hands-on field activities, including ecosystem mapping, biodiversity surveys, field identification labs, and medicinal plant applications.
+The MCC team will explore a coral reef ecosystem using monitoring methodologies developed by the Reef Check program: these include significant hands-on underwater research and data collection.
+In addition, students will be introduced to the history and culture of the island, and rainforest ecology.

-- be part of the effort to monitor the health of the reefs around St. Kitts and Nevis, West Indies
+- Monitor the health of the reefs around St. Kitts and Nevis, West Indies

-- become a certified EcoDiver through the Reef Check program, which will allow you to collect data from reefs around the world and submit the data to the Reef Check organization
+- Become a certified EcoDiver through the Reef Check organization, which will allow you to collect data from reefs around the world and submit the data to Reef Check

 - travel insurance

-- a rain forest hike and island tour
+- a rain forest hike and historical island tour

 - Tuition for the course is not included in the course fee and does not include passport fees or international entrance/exit fees, money for additional food, snacks, or excursions not included in the course.